Wine Travel

 Côtes du Rhone Area in France

-Another very popular selection of French wines is found in the Rhône Valley, in Southeastern France, scattered around the meandering Rhône River.
-From Vienne to the Luberon, this major export region of France is so large, it is split into the ‘Northern Rhone’ and the ‘Southern Rhone’ areas.
+Another best wine region France has to offer is found in the Rhône Valley, in Southeastern France, scattered around the meandering Rhône River.
+From Vienne to the Luberon, this major export region of France is so large it is split into the ‘Northern Rhone‘ and the ‘Southern Rhone” areas.

 The wines of the Rhône Valley, also known as Côtes du Rhône Wine, are often some of the most expensive wines you can buy.
 Heading South, white wines are the prominent grape, such as grenache blanc, marsanne, roussanne, and viognier.
 However, don’t skimp on the red wines, such as the syrah and wonderful blends.